ospin-web-dev/bioprocess-core/RULES.md

 **5. Every END event dispatcher of the process has to be reachable**

-Unreachable `END` event dispatchers indicate a flaw the execution of the workflow.
+Unreachable `END` event dispatchers indicate a flaw in the execution of the workflow.

+## Connection

+This section defines which elements can be connected via flows

+### Phases

+can connect to:
+ - nothing

+The transition from a phase happens via the attached event listeners, so the phase itself does not have flows attached to it.
+This might change when we want to allow immediate transitions when all command of a phase were fired.
+In this case we can either allow phases to connected directly or introduce an event listener that listens for a `COMMANDS_EXECUTED` event that a phase might dispatch when all command were procssed

+### Event Listeners

+can conncect to:
+ - event dispatchers
+ - gateways
+ - phases

+### Event Dispatchers

+can conncect to:
+ - nothing

+Event Dispatchers finish the flow branch that they are on

+### Gateways

+can conncect to:
+ - event dispatchers
+ - gateways
+ - phases